Amnesty International is committed to international human rights principles.

 The vast majority of Amnesty’s funding comes from individual donations.

 These personal and unaffiliated donations allow Amnesty International (AI) to maintain full independence from any and all governments, political ideologies, economic interests or religions.

-By way of ethical fundraising leading to donations from individuals, we are able to stand firm and unwavering in our defence of universal and indivisible human rights.
+By way of ethical fundraising leading to donations from individuals, we can stand firm and unwavering in our defence of universal and indivisible human rights.

-Amnesty’s Financial Statements for the previous year are accepted by vote at Amnesty’s Annual General Meeting (AGM), which is generally held in June each year.
-Following the AGM, the approved Financial Statements are made available on the website.
-See below for links to the latest available Financial Statements
+Amnesty Financial Accountability Statements for the previous year are accepted by vote at Amnesty’s Annual General Meeting (AGM), generally held in June each year.
+Following the AGM, the approved Financial Statements are available on the website.
+See below for links to the latest available Financial Statements.